danog/MadelineProtoDocs/docs/API_docs/constructors/inlineQueryPeerTypeSameBotPM.md

-The inline query was sent in a private chat with the bot itself
+Peer type: private chat with the bot itself